<androidx.constraintlayout.widget.ConstraintLayout

 ThreadsViewModelFactory(query)

-}The ThreadsViewModelFactory accepts a single QueryThreadsRequest parameter, which allows
+}The ThreadsViewModelFactory accepts a single QueryThreadsRequest parameter, which allows configuration of the following options:

-filter- The filter for the threads query (default: no filter)sort- The sorting order for the threads query (default: sort by unread status, then by last message timestamp, than by message ID in descending order)watch- Whether to watch the threads and the related channels for new events (default:true)limit- Maximum number of threads to be loaded per page (default:10)memberLimit- Number of members to request per thread channel (default:100)participantLimit- Maximum number of participants to be loaded per thread (default:100)replyLimit- Maximum number of (latest) replies to be loaded per thread (default:2)
+filter- The filter for the threads query (default: no filter)sort- The sorting order for the threads query (default: sort by unread status, then by last message timestamp, then by message ID in descending order)watch- Whether to watch the threads and the related channels for new events (default:true)limit- Maximum number of threads to be loaded per page (default:10)memberLimit- Number of members to request per thread channel (default:100)participantLimit- Maximum number of participants to be loaded per thread (default:100)replyLimit- Maximum number of (latest) replies to be loaded per thread (default:2)

-the ThreadListViewModel, and bind it to the ThreadListView via the
+After the ThreadsViewModelFactory is configured, you can instantiate the ThreadListViewModel, and bind it to the ThreadListView via the bindView method.

 private val viewModel: ThreadListViewModel by viewModels {